capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Difficulty level
   * Enemy
   * Background
+* Users must be able to create and customize an Avatar
 * Users must be able to create parties of two to four to start a quest
 * Users must be able to join parties
 * Game must include a timer for each party member